loicdescotte/loicdescotte.github.io/_posts/2016-02-05-play25-akka-streams.md

 ## A tweet consumer

 Now we need another Web application that will be plugged on our fake Twitter service to make several queries in parallel and mix the results in a single source.
-This source will be streamed to the browser using Server Sent Events.
+This source will be streamed to the browser using Server Sent Events, which is simpler than WebSockets and perfect for pushing data from server to browser.

 ```scala
 case class TweetInfo(searchQuery: String, message: String, author: String)